SantiagoLopezDavid/Famous-Paintings-Database-Analysis/README.md

 EDA involved exploring the multiple `csv` files to asnwer the multiple questions from the `Questions.txt` file.

 ## Data Analysis
-Include various levels of queries used to answer the questions.
+Include various levels of queries used to answer the questions:
 - **Basic Level**: Simple queries involving selections and filtering.
 - **Intermediate Level**: Queries with aggregations, joins, and conditional filtering.
 - **Advanced Level**: Complex queries requiring subqueries, CTE (Common Table Expressions), Window Functions, and data manipulation.